 December 1st : June 15th – August 15th

-Our response time varies, but we will try to reply to you by six weeks after the end of the submission period for each issue.
-Feel free to contact us (via the contact form) if we do not acknowledge your submission has been received within three weeks of the end of the submission deadline.
+Our response time varies, but we will try to reply to you by eight weeks after the end of the submission period for each issue.
+Feel free to contact us (via the contact form) if we do not acknowledge your submission.
 If you want to ask about something you have submitted, it is extremely important to use the contact form) and include the date when you sent the submission.
 If your story is accepted, you will receive an email that includes the publication date and a short, simple contract.
 This must be returned before publication or your story will not be published.

 Copyright remains yours at all times.
 We simply ask for the right to publish your story on our website, and also add it to the ebook (epub, mobi, pdf) and print versions.
 All stories will be archived indefinitely on our website.
 If you want us to remove a story from our archive or the downloadables, please write us via the contact form to let us know.
 Anthology rights: to be determined later.
 If ever such a thing comes to pass, authors will be contacted to work out terms.

 Luna Station Quarterly pays $5 USD for each story, payment made via Paypal.
 In addition, authors receive a lifetime subscription to the ebook version of the magazine.
 We also provide a profile page for all authors which may be used to link to a homepage, display contact information, and list other publication credits.

 We reserve the right to change the submission process between issues.
 If you have any further questions regarding this process, please use the contact form to get in touch.